argrelay/argrelay/docs/dev_notes/completion_perf_notes.md

 The numbers are approximate - whatever seem to show up most of the time.

+# Trying optimized and non-optimized command for `ServerAction.ProposeArgValues`

+There are two implementations for `ServerAction.ProposeArgValues`:
+*   `ProposeArgValuesRemoteOptimizedClientCommand`
+*   `ProposeArgValuesRemoteClientCommand`

+It is possible to select between the two by setting `ClientConfig.optimize_completion_request` to true or false.

+Roughly their round-trip is respectively `20 ms` and `120 ms`.

 # Optimizing Tab-completion client request-response

-See `ProposeArgValuesRemoteClientCommand`.
+Table below goes through optimization iterations:
 *   Iteration 0: non-optimized version (still in use for commands `ServerAction.DescribeLineArgs` or `ServerAction.RelayLineArgs`).
 *   Iteration 4: optimized version for `ServerAction.ProposeArgValues`.

-All numbers are deltas between prev and curr except end-to-end `total` (a delta between first and last).
+All numbers are deltas between prev and curr marks except end-to-end `total` mark (a delta between first and last).

 | `ElapsedTime` mark            | Iteration 0 | Iteration 1 | Iteration 2 | Iteration 3 | Iteration 4 |
 |-------------------------------|-------------|-------------|-------------|-------------|-------------|